 Yes, we still are in winter so most of our trees are still dormant but there is an occasional reason to tram or prune a tree regardless of the time of year.
-If your trees are looking a little shaggy or you are concerned for the safety of the tree or other items in your yard, here are 10 signs that it’s time to prune your trees.
+If your trees are looking a little shaggy or you are concerned for the well-being of the tree or other items in your yard, here are 10 signs that it’s time to prune your trees.

 #1.
 Deep cracks.